NVIDIA/hpc-container-maker/docs/tutorial.md

-Depending on the desired [workflow](/docs/workflows.md), the next step might be to use a text editor to add the steps to build an HPC application to the Dockerfile or Singularity definition file.
+Depending on the desired [workflow](/docs/workflows.md), the next step might be to use a text editor to add the steps to build an HPC application to the Dockerfile or Singularity definition file, or it might be to extend the HPCCM recipe to add the steps to build an HPC application.

 ### Extensions